dkonayuki/volume/README.md

 # volume
-Volume controller in os x
+Volume controller in terminal for os x

 #### How to install:
 ```